top of page

 Make it a Ritual: Set aside a specific time for your journaling.
 Whether in the morning with a cup of coffee or before bed, having a routine makes it easier to stick to the practice.
 Book a date with yourself and reflect on what you're grateful for.

 Use Prompts: If you ever feel stuck, numerous online prompts guide your entries.
 For instance, "What made you smile today?" or "Who made a difference in your life recently?"
-When you sign up for emails you will automatically be sent a 7-day journal prompt eBook.
+When you sign up for emails, you will automatically be sent a 7-day journal prompt eBook.

 7 Scientifically Proven Benefits of Gratitude